1916 United States Senate election in New Jersey: Campaign

-In the campaign, the statewide party machine backed Murphy.
-Opponents also accused Frelinghuysen of non-residency, given that his winter home and business were in New York.
-Frelinghuysen was also opposed by automobile owners, based on his record as State Senator.
+In the campaign, the statewide party machine backed Franklin Murphy against a challenge by Joseph Frelinghuysen, a business executive and former state senator.
+Frelinghuysen was aligned with Austen Colgate, an insurgent candidate in the parallel primary for governor against Walter Edge.
+Opponents accused Frelinghuysen of non-residency, given that his winter home and business were in New York.
+Frelinghuysen was also opposed by automobile owners, based on his record as senator.
 On primary day, most observers expected Murphy to win.
+Both candidates emphasized their opposition to President Wilson.

+Frelinghuysen actively targeted German-American voters during the campaign by highlighting Republican critiques of Wilson's foreign policy without endorsing full intervention, as well as arguing that Wilson's tariff policy harmed New Jersey's industrial and agricultural sectors.
+Murphy focused his campaign in the state's urban centers and industrial sector.

 Results

 Frelinghuysen won a surprise victory over Murphy, who managed only a small plurality of under 5,000 in his home base of Essex County.
+Frelinghuysen overcame his poor showing in the cities by winning large margins in the suburban and rural regions of the state.